 So yes, we had some noodles and curry at this place.
 The curry probably had all the varieties of mushrooms available:

 And then, this was the place where I had the first beer in Thailand and eventually go on to use it as my shampoo for the rest of the trip!

-The beach road was very close to our hotel and is the hub for the road side bars and street shops.
+The Pattaya beach road was very close to our hotel and is the hub for the road side bars and street shops.
 The beach was serene with fine sand and clear water.
 Also, beach road is full of cheap hookers and you might want to be very careful while walking here, unless you have some other plans for yourself.

-We took a long walk on this road, had our dinner, window shopped a bit (because, hey, you cannot shop on the first day of the trip!) and then proceeded towards the walking street.
+We took a long walk on this road, had our dinner, window shopped a bit (because, hey, you cannot buy on the first day of the trip!) and then proceeded towards the walking street.